961 nurses get training on palliative care

 Palliative Care Society of Bangladesh (PCSB), in collaboration with Kumudini Welfare Trust of Bengal Limited, provided training to the nurses in two phases held on April 2-4 and April 18-19.

-Nurses from diverse educational backgrounds, including diploma, bachelor's, and post-graduate levels, participated in this initiative.
+Nurses from diverse educational backgrounds, including diploma, B.Sc., and post-graduate levels, participated in this initiative.

 It was the first instance of training on palliative care in Bangladesh, aimed at raising large-scale awareness.